Azamara Journey deck plans

 - On Deck 10 was added The Living Room (forward observation lounge & bar, disco nightclub) replacing the Looking Glass Lounge.

 - Many public areas were newly equipped (Looking Glass, Patio Grill, Sunset Bar).

-- All cabins and suites were renovated with new carpeting and wall covers, fabrics, furniture, shelving, curtains, bedding sets (pillows, duvets), new lighting and flat TVs (interactive system).
+All cabins and suites were renovated with new carpeting and wall covers, fabrics, furniture, shelving, curtains, bedding sets (pillows, duvets), new lighting and smart HDTVs (interactive system).
 All staterooms were upgraded with bigger coffee tables.
 Bathrooms were redesigned to be more space-efficient.
 Quality wood elements were used throughout all staterooms.
 Additionally, all high-grade Suites were updated with new modern furniture, dining tables, drapes, media consoles and sound systems.

-- The ship's 2017 drydock refurbishment project cost USD 25 million.
+The boat's 2016 drydock refurbishment project cost USD 25 million.

 Azamara Journey deck plans are property of Azamara Cruises.
 All deck layouts are for informational purposes only and CruiseMapper is not responsible for their accuracy.